cityofasheville/bedrock/README.md

-# City of Asheville Managed Data Assets
+# City of Asheville Managed Data
-Repository for managed data asset definitions and manifests
+Scripts and metadata for City of Asheville reporting and management data infrastrucutre.